OpenMendel/MendelIHT.jl/manuscript/README.md

 ## NFBC_sim folder

 This folder contains scripts used to reproduce our comparison with mv-PLINK and GEMMA.
 Specifically,
 + `NFBC_chr1_sim.jl`: This is the main script that runs IHT, mvPLINK, and GEMMA.
-To run with 16 threads, one can do `julia --threads 16 NFBC_chr1_sim.jl N` where `N` is between 1 and 6 representing the 6 sets of experiments done in our paper.
-Note the software GEMMA and mvPLINK must be executable in the current directory.
-They are called on lines 498 and 556.
-Using the script will produce 6 folders `set1`, ..., `set6`, each set contains 100 different simulation results.
-For set 5 and 6, GEMMA and mvPLINK runs very slowly, so one would need to comment out the code that runs them.
+To run with 16 threads, one can do `julia --threads 16 NFBC_chr1_sim.jl set ld seed` where `set` is between 1 and 6 representing the 6 sets of experiments done in Table 1 of our paper, `ld` is the LD filtered genotypes (`ld=1.0` corresponds to result in Table 1, while `ld=0.25, 0.5 or 0.75` corresponds to results in Figure 1) and `seed` is the simulation number (between 1 and 100).
+Note the software GEMMA and mvPLINK must be executable specified by `gemma_exe` and `mvplink_exe`.
+Using the script will produce folders `setX_LDY` where `X = 1,...,6` and `Y = 0.25, ...
+1.0`, and each contains 100 subfolders for simulation results.
+For set 5 and 6, GEMMA and mvPLINK runs very slowly, so by default only 2 simulations of each are ran (this behavior can be changed on lines 705-706)
-+ `run_repeats.jl`: This is the script I used to submit batch jobs to Hoffman2 computing cluster.
++ `run_repeats.jl`: This is the script I used to submit batch jobs computing cluster.
-+ `summary.ipynb`: This is a jupyter notebook that contains the code to summarizes the simulation results
++ `summary.ipynb`: This is a jupyter notebook that contains the code to summarizes the simulation results for Table 1
 + `summary.txt`: This is the output of `summary.ipynb`.
 Numbers in it are featured in our paper.
++ `summary_LD.ipynb`: This is a jupyter notebook that contains the code to make figures 1 and supplementary figure 3.

 ## UKBB_hyptertension folder